 Reddit’s upvote and downvote system is central to marketing success on the platform.

-- Downvotes suppress and harm credibility—they indicate content is unwanted.
+- Downvotes suppress and harm credibility; they indicate that the content is unwanted.

 - Understanding community norms and posting high-quality content is key to earning upvotes.